lacps/lacps.github.io/contact.md

 This website is built on [Jekyll](https://jekyllrb.com/) using [Centrarium](http://bencentra.com/centrarium/) and is hosted on [Github Pages](https://github.com/lacps/lacps.github.io).

-Should you find any errors of note on this website, please contact Forbes - info@ this website's address.
+Should you find any errors of note on this website, please email Forbes directly: info@ this website's address.
 For meeting-related inquiries, please write the [mailing list](/mailing-list/) or contact Tom - tjohnson[at] cslanet.calstatela {dot} edu.